 For many people I talk to, risk management is one of the more boring topics of personal finance, but it is also one of the most important.
 Planning for all the things that can go right in your life is a luxury you have only after you have protected against the catastrophic things that can go wrong.
-Risks that are relatively small in consequence should usually be self-insured with your short-term savings and you shouldn’t pay an insurance company to cover the risk for you.
+Risks that are relatively small in consequence should usually be self-insured with your short-term savings and you should not pay an insurance company to cover the risk for you.
 However, there are a few life-altering risks that often require us to find a cost-efficient solution from an insurance company.

 One of the main risks I discuss with clients is what would happen to their financial well-being if they were unable to work due to an illness or an injury.
 Most of the people I meet with have a large, seven digit earning potential in front of them during their late 20s or 30s.
 That future ability to work should be viewed as an asset and protected as such.
-However, the problem with trying to protect that asset with a private long-term disability insurance policy is insurance companies often refuse to offer insurance to applicants who have certain preexisting medical conditions, poor driving history, dangerous hobbies, plans to live internationally, or high risk family medical history.
+However, the problem with trying to protect that asset with a private long-term disability insurance policy is insurance companies often refuse to offer insurance (or do so with modifications) to applicants who have certain preexisting medical conditions, poor driving history, dangerous hobbies, plans to live internationally, or high risk family medical history.

 Occasionally over the years my clients would come across a program usually referred to as Guaranteed Standard Issue (GSI) Disability Insurance.
 These programs are usually specific to an employer, but the policy is privately owned by the client and not a part of the temporary group benefits package, so they can take it with them if they leave the employer.
-After approximately six years of working to get a program like this in Oregon, I am happy to announce that all residents and fellows at Oregon Health & Science University now have access to this opportunity.
+After approximately six years of working to get a program like this in Oregon, I am happy to announce that as of February 2019 all residents and fellows at Oregon Health & Science University now have access to this opportunity.
 The new program will drastically change the strategy many residents and fellows use when evaluating their long-term disability insurance options.

 The primary benefits of this program are: